Health Care Costs in Retirement: Are You Prepared?

 Most near-retirees know Medicare becomes available at age 65, but fewer realize there's a permanent penalty for missing the initial enrollment period (IEP).
 Your IEP is a seven-month span, including the three months before, the month of, and the three months following your 65th birthday.
 If you fail to apply during your IEP for Medicare Part B—which covers most everyday (outpatient) medical expenses—your monthly Part B premiums could go up 10% for every 12-month period you go without coverage.
 There's also a 1% penalty per month for each month you delay enrolling in Part D prescription drug coverage (see "The ABCDs of Medicare").

-If you begin collecting Social Security before your 65th birthday, you'll automatically be enrolled in Part A (which covers hospital stays and is generally premium-free) and Part B. But if you plan on waiting to collect Social Security, be sure to apply for Medicare as soon as you're eligible.
+If you begin collecting Social Security before your 65th birthday, you'll automatically be enrolled in Medicare Part A (which covers hospital stays and is generally premium-free) and Part B. But if you plan on waiting to collect Social Security, be sure to apply for Medicare as soon as you're eligible.

 The ABCDs of Medicare

-You can avoid paying penalties by signing up for Original Medicare (Parts A and B) during your IEP or SEP, but more importantly, you can curb runaway Medicare expenses by purchasing Medicare Advantage (Part C) or Medigap plus Part D. Learn the pros and cons of each option.
+You can avoid paying penalties by signing up for Original Medicare (Parts A and B) during your IEP or SEP, but more importantly, you can curb runaway Medicare expenses by purchasing Medicare Advantage (Part C) or Medigap plus Part D. Learn the pros and cons of each Medicare option.

 3. Reduce your modified adjusted gross income